magento/pwa-studio/pwa-devdocs/src/peregrine/routing/index.md

 Server-side routing is accomplished using the [UPWARD][] configuration file.
-Since the configuration file defines how the server responds to requests, you can specify a different mustache template to render each page type, such as a CMS page or a product details page.
+Since the configuration file defines how the server responds to requests, you can specify a different template to render each page type, such as a CMS page or a product details page.

 Early versions of the Venia storefront used this approach, but in the current version, every page request now returns the same HTML with the application shell.